-This prospectus doesn't tell you about every policy or risk of investing in the fund.
-If you want more information on the fund's allowable securities and investment practices and the characteristics and risks of each one, you may want to request a copy of the Statement of Additional Information (the back cover tells you how to do this).
+This prospectus doesn't tell you about every policy or risk of investing in each fund.
+If you want more information on each fund's allowable securities and investment practices and the characteristics and risks of each one, you may want to request a copy of the Statement of Additional Information (the back cover tells you how to do this).

-Keep in mind that there is no assurance that the fund will achieve its investment objective.
+Keep in mind that there is no assurance that a fund will achieve its investment objective.

-A complete list of the fund's portfolio holdings as of the month-end is posted on dws.com on or after the last day of the following month.
+A complete list of each fund's portfolio holdings as of the month-end is posted on dws.com on or after the last day of the following month.
 More frequent posting of portfolio holdings information may be made from time to time on dws.com.
-The posted portfolio holdings information is available by fund and generally remains accessible at least until the date on which the fund files its Form N-CSR or publicly available Form N-PORT with the SEC for the period that includes the date as of which the posted information is current.
-In addition, the fund's top ten equity holdings and other fund information is posted on dws.com as of the calendar quarter-end on or after the 10th calendar day following guarter-end.
-The fund's Statement of Additional Information includes a description of the fund's policies and procedures with respect to the disclosure of the fund's portfolio holdings.
+The posted portfolio holdings information is available by fund and generally remains accessible at least until the date on which a fund files its Form N-CSR or publicly available Form N-PORT with the SEC for the period that includes the date as of which the posted information is current.
+In addition, each fund's (except for DWS Emerging Markets Fixed Income Fund) top ten equity holdings and other fund information is posted on dws.com as of the calendar guarter-end on or after the 10th calendar day following quarter-end.
+Each fund's Statement of Additional Information includes a description of a fund's policies and procedures with respect to the disclosure of a fund's portfolio holdings.

-WHO MANAGES AND OVERSEES THE FUND
+WHO MANAGES AND OVERSEES THE FUNDS